Kelt Exploration Ltd. (OTCMKTS:KELTF) Receives $5.33 Consensus Target Price from Analysts

-Kelt Exploration Ltd. (OTCMKTS:KELTF) has received a consensus recommendation of “Buy” from the ten analysts that are presently covering the firm, Marketbeat.com reports.
+Shares of Kelt Exploration Ltd. (OTCMKTS:KELTF) have received an average rating of “Buy” from the ten analysts that are presently covering the company, Marketbeat reports.
 Ten equities research analysts have rated the stock with a buy rating.
-The average 12-month price target among analysts that have issued a report on the stock in the last year is $5.33.
+The average twelve-month price target among brokers that have issued a report on the stock in the last year is $5.50.

-A number of research analysts have issued reports on KELTF shares.
-National Bank Financial boosted their price target on Kelt Exploration from C$5.00 to C$7.00 and gave the stock an “outperform” rating in a research report on Wednesday, September 29th.
-Royal Bank of Canada reiterated a “buy” rating and set a C$4.50 price target on shares of Kelt Exploration in a research report on Friday, October 8th.
-CIBC boosted their price target on Kelt Exploration from C$5.50 to C$6.50 and gave the stock an “outperform” rating in a research report on Friday, October 15th.
-Eight Capital started coverage on Kelt Exploration in a research report on Tuesday, July 27th.
-They set a “buy” rating and a $2.54 price target for the company.
-Finally, TD Securities boosted their price target on Kelt Exploration from C$4.75 to C$5.00 and gave the stock a “buy” rating in a research report on Friday, August 6th.
+Several research firms recently issued reports on KELTF.
+Eight Capital began coverage on shares of Kelt Exploration in a research note on Tuesday, July 27th.
+They set a “buy” rating and a $2.54 price target on the stock.
+Raymond James lifted their price target on shares of Kelt Exploration from C$5.50 to C$6.00 and gave the stock an “outperform” rating in a research note on Thursday.
+TD Securities lifted their price target on shares of Kelt Exploration from C$4.75 to C$5.00 and gave the stock a “buy” rating in a research note on Friday, August 6th.
+Scotiabank lifted their price target on shares of Kelt Exploration from C$5.75 to C$8.00 and gave the stock an “outperform” rating in a research note on Thursday, October 14th.
+Finally, Canaccord Genuity lifted their price target on shares of Kelt Exploration from C$4.75 to C$5.50 and gave the stock a “buy” rating in a research note on Wednesday, September 15th.

 Kelt Exploration Ltd. is an oil and gas company, which engages in the exploration, development, and production of crude oil and natural gas resources.
 It operates in the area of Grande Prairie in northwestern Alberta and Fort St. John in northeastern British Columbia.
 The company was founded on October 11, 2012 and is headquartered in Calgary, Canada.